 - Setting price without testing profit per garment

-For a detailed explanation of how pricing, net revenue, and margins are calculated, see the pricing strategy method.
+For a detailed explanation of how pricing, net revenue, margins, and realized profitability are calculated, see the pricing strategy method.

 Calculate selling price and profit